 We hope your pet never needs insurance.

-That may sound like a strange sentiment coming from a company that offers pet health insurance, but we get it: When you bring your new cat or dog home, you’re envisioning years of cuddles, snuggles and wagging tails.
+That may sound like a strange sentiment coming from a company that offers pet insurance, but we get it: When you bring your new cat or dog home, you’re envisioning years of cuddles, snuggles and wagging tails.
 You’re not imagining a day when you’ll have to feed them medication or take them to the vet for life-saving surgery.

 But it’s all part of being a pet parent.
 Like us, our four-legged friends get sick and injured without warning — and getting them healthy again can be incredibly expensive.
 So even though we hope your pet never needs insurance, we also know that life can throw us unexpected bones.
 In fact, in a worst case scenario, insurance might be the only thing that lets you choose treatment over euthanasia.

-To understand why this is, first you need to know what pet health insurance covers.
+To understand why this is, first you need to know what pet insurance covers.
 Let’s dive in.

 What Are The Different Types of Plans?

-Broadly speaking, a pet health insurance policy covers accidents and/or illnesses.
+Broadly speaking, a pet insurance policy covers accidents and/or illnesses.
 At the risk of insulting your vocabulary, we’ll go ahead and define those terms: